1. What is FirstNet?

 8. Who qualifies as a FirstNet primary subscriber?

 Anyone who currently serves in a first responder role is eligible to sign up for a FirstNet subscriber plan.
 A Primary User is any public safety organization/individual whose primary mission and job function is to provide services to the public in the area of law enforcement, fire protection or emergency medical services.
-When a public safety organization subscribes to a FirstNet plan, that organization will provide AT&T with a list of the names of people who serve in a primary role.
+When a public safety organization elects to participate in the FirstNet program, that organization will provide AT&T with a list of the names of people who serve in a primary role.
 Once a person's name has been submitted to AT&T, that first responder is eligible to subscribe, regardless of whether the individual is paying his/her own cell phone bill or the organization is paying the bill.
 This group is distinct from Extended Primary Users who do not act as first responders, but may be called upon to support Primary Users with the mitigation, remediation, overhaul, clean up, restoration, or provision of other services that are required during the time of an emergency or its aftermath.